Spirometry Testing in Annapolis, MD

 What is Spirometry?

 For individuals who experience difficulty breathing, shortness of breath, or other common respiratory symptoms, a spirometry test can help to determine the source of these issues.
-Your physician will often complete spirometry testing for spirometry their patient along with several other breathing examinations as part of pulmonary function testing, which is used to assess the functionality and health of your lungs.
+Your physician will often complete spirometry testing for patients along with several other breathing examinations as part of pulmonary function testing, which is used to assess the functionality and health of your lungs.
+The physicians and staff at Annapolis Asthma Pulmonary & Sleep Specialists have extensive experience performing spirometry testing.
+Our board-certified pulmonologists will take the time to fully explain the procedure and answer any questions you may have.
+If you think you would benefit from a spirometry test, please call (410) 266-1644 to schedule an appointment at our pulmonary clinic in Annapolis, MD.

 There are three primary measurements taken during spirometry: